5-Star Ratings Component ❺

 Set a min-height of 20px, to ensure the element is visible at design time, for layout purposes.

-You can make this a fixed value, however generally, you’d place this in a Collection List, and use a Rating value from the Collection.
+You can make the rating a fixed value, however generally, you’d place this in a Collection List, and bind the attribute to a Rating field from the Collection.